Preview Feedback Plan

 The Tester Task

-Ask each tester to choose one track, then do this:
+Ask each tester to choose one of the three paths, then do this:

 - Open the preview root and take the two-minute tour.